Americana awards honor John Prine, Brandi Carlile, others

 The 72-year-old folk singer-songwriter took home two major honors on Wednesday at Nashville's historic Ryman Auditorium.
 Prine won album of the year for "The Tree of Forgiveness," his first collection of new material in 13 years, and a song he wrote with Pat McLaughlin, "Summer's End," won song of the year.

-Staples, who built a tour this year around her 80th birthday in July, was given the association's first annual Inspiration Award, presented by television journalist John Seigenthaler and Ernest "Rip" Patton, who protested segregation on interstate buses as a "freedom rider" during the civil rights movement in the early 1960s.
+Staples, who built a tour this year around her 80th birthday in July, was given the association's first annual Inspiration Award, presented by television journalist John Seigenthaler on behalf of the Freedom Forum and the First Amendment Center, and Ernest "Rip" Patton, who protested segregation on interstate buses as a "freedom rider" during the civil rights movement in the early 1960s.

+Staples, who had been a movement mainstay as a member of her family's band, the Staple Singers, said in her acceptance speech that the freedom songs she sang in that era were still relevant.

+"We're still here and we are still carrying on," she said.
+"We're still singing our freedom songs."

 The married duo known as The War and Treaty, Michael and Tanya Trotter, were honored as emerging act of the year, largely on the strength of their acclaimed 2018 album "Healing Tide."